 - Boats or similar watercraft (prohibited by Harbormasters); unless a sole operator at Pier 39 not subject to OSTR registration.

 - Group Housing properties, which are subject to the Planning Code (plus other Building & Housing Codes), and are not eligible for registration as a short-term rental under Chapter 41A of the Administrative Code.
-Legal Group Housing properties may offer stays of no less than seven (7) days per guest.

 Rules for Residential Hotels